Multi-Interval Energy-Reserve Co-Optimization with SoC-Dependent Bids from Battery Storage: Appendix

 Battery energy storage systems (BESS) are exceptional resources in transmission systems with substantial renewable integration.
 Large-scale participation of BESS can shave peak load, reduce the intermittency of renewable energy, and provide fast-ramping and high-quality regulation services.
 However, in a deregulated bid-based electricity market, a merchant BESS participant faces the challenge of constructing bids and offers that accurately capture its costs.
-Unlike traditional generation resources, the cost of a BESS participant includes battery degradation and opportunity costs, both functions of the scheduled state-of-charge (SoC) trajectory \cite{CAISO_DEB:20, Ecker14JPSdegradaES}.
-In particular, the health of a BESS is closely related to the battery charge cycle \cite{ Ecker14JPSdegradaES, shi18TACrainflow}, and the battery SoC at one time directly affects its ability to capture future profitable charging/discharging events.
+Unlike traditional generation resources, the costs of BESS participants include battery degradation and opportunity costs, both functions of the scheduled state-of-charge (SoC) trajectory \cite{CAISO_DEB:20, Ecker14JPSdegradaES}.
+In particular, the health of BESS is closely related to the battery charge cycle, and the battery SoC at one time directly affects its ability to capture future profitable charging/discharging opportunities.
 Therefore, there is valid interest in considering SoC-dependent bidding, allowing BESS participants to express their willingness to charge/discharge as a function of battery SoC \cite{CAISO_SOCdependent:22, ZhengXu22energy}.
-To this end, this work aims to shed light on two open research questions when SoC-dependent bids are allowed in BESS participation in the energy and reserve markets: (i) Can the existing market clearing framework accommodate computationally expensive SoC-dependent bids? (ii) Do SoC-dependent bids result in meaningful profit gain over SoC-independent bids for BESS?
+To this end, this work aims to shed light on the {\em computation-effectiveness trade-off} when SoC-dependent bids are allowed in the energy and reserve markets: (i) For the market operator, can the existing market clearing framework accommodate {\em computationally} expensive SoC-dependent bids? (ii) For BESS, do SoC-dependent bids {\em effectively} reveal storage cost and bring meaningful profit gain over SoC-independent bids?